 How Do You Deal with Carnophobia?

 Meat seems to be everywhere.
 Even if you stop eating it, you may still see and smell your colleague’s lunch or your neighbor’s barbecue.
-Not to mention the television has tons of advertising for restaurants and meal delivery services that feature meat products.
+Not to mention the television has endless advertising for restaurants and meal delivery services that feature meat products.

 Also, meat is a source of some of our nutritional requirements, especially protein.
 Going completely meat-free might not be healthy for you.
 In some areas, meat is cheaper than fresh produce, so you may end up spending more on a plant-based diet.

 If you wish to overcome this phobia, you’re in luck.
-With Carnophobia treatment like psychological therapy, self-help exercises, and medication, managing your symptoms is possible.
+With carnophobia treatment like mental health therapy, self-help exercises, and medication, managing your symptoms is possible.
 You may even cure the disorder completely.

 Self Help – What Can You Do to Help Yourself?